wintercooled/wintercooled.github.io/elements-code-tutorial/web-application.md

 <div style="color:red;'">IN THE PREVIOUS BLAH</div><br/>

-Now let's shift our code into Django (a Python web framework) so we can write the output to a web page.
+Now we will shift the Python code from the previous tutorial section and have it run from Django (a Python web framework) so we can write the output to a web page.

 Assuming you have already installed the prerequisites in the [Desktop application example in Python]({{ site.url }}/elements-code-tutorial/desktop-application-python) section we just need to install Django: